Misa Hylton: Impact

 Hylton frequently dressed clients in Western-inspired attire in the 90s, such as in Mary J. Blige's "All That I Can Say" music video.
 The trend has been traced to the "Yeehaw" style of 2019.

 She is credited with shaping the way women rappers dressed in the 90s, and those styles are thought to influence women artists today.
 While women emcees of the 80s wore more masculine fashion, Hylton "encouraged girls in the game to celebrate their sexuality through fashion."
 Celebrities such as Rihanna have referenced Lil' Kim, one of Hylton's key clients, as inspirations for their fashion sense.
 Cardi B's gold chained headdress from the video "Money" and matching red fur and bob wig from "Backin it Up" are traced to Hylton's selections for Lil' Kim.

 Hylton encouraged her first professional styling clients, Jodeci, to wear modern, casual clothing including hoodies and backwards hats instead of the de rigueur formal clothes and hard bottom shoes.
 The look went on to influence R&B fashion and is said to remain a point of reference for contemporary artists.

 Personal life

-Hylton has three children.
-Rap mogul Sean Combs is the father of her first son, Justin (b.1993).
-She has two children with ex-husband and music executive Jojo Brim: a daughter, Madison Star Brim, who attended Howard University and is also pursuing a career in fashion; and a son, Niko, who is a rapper.
+Hylton has three children: son Justin Dior (b.
+1993) from her relationship with hip-hop entrepreneur Sean Combs, and son Niko (b.
+1997) and daughter Madison (b.
+November 1998) from her marriage to music executive Jojo Brim.

+Legal issues

+On April 29, 2025, Hylton filed a $5 million lawsuit against longtime friend, singer Mary J. Blige, for breach of contract and interferences, involving a business deal which regarded rapper Vado.
+Hylton claims in the lawsuit that she launched a management company in February 2023 to represent for Vado, who would later sign a contract with Blige's imprint, Beautiful Life Productions.
+Blige later used tactics to coerce the rapper to terminate his management contract with Hylton's company.